learn-co-curriculum/phrg-js-flow-intro/README.md

 Instead of defining types within a function declaration, the majority of Nitro uses [type aliases](https://flow.org/en/docs/types/aliases/).
 This just means we store a complex type by name, in PascalCase, so it can be reused.
 It also means we can use an alias as a `Type` itself, as we see with `Agreement` in `AgreementAcceptance`.

-The majority of the types above are primitive types, such as boolean, string and number. `AgreementAcceptance`'s `updatedAt` property actually specifies `String` with a capital `S`.
-There is no difference between `string` and `String`.
-Flow will accept lowercase or uppercase primitives.
+The majority of the types above are primitive types, such as boolean, string and number.

 In `Agreement`, we see a [union type](https://flow.org/en/docs/types/unions/) for its `acknowledgementType` property.
 And instead of accepting different primitive types, it accepts [literal types](https://flow.org/en/docs/types/literals/) of `'signature'` or `'checkbox'`.